Joseph & Martha Brotherton

 Joseph Brotherton was a leading industrialist turned social-reformer.
 Following the Reform Act of 1832, he was elected as Salford's first Member of Parliament.
 Like many vegetarians of the day, the Brothertons' philosophy was rooted in a Christian reverence for all life.
 Joseph's political career was notable for his opposition to child labour and slavery, his pacifism, and a liberal economic outlook.
 He claimed to be the first MP to speak out in parliament against capital punishment.

-Joseph would in be instrumental to the foundation of the Vegetarian Society in 1847.
+Joseph would be instrumental to the foundation of the Vegetarian Society in 1847.